Please note that the following reports are able to be viewed and downloaded by clicking the links below

 National Health Genomics Policy Framework 2018-2021

 On 3 November 2017, COAG Health Council members agreed to the first National Health Genomics Policy Framework

 (Genomics Framework) and supplementary information

 .
 The Genomics Framework is a cross jurisdictional plan to align efforts to integrate genomics into the national health system.
 Genomics has the potential to contribute to early diagnosis, better targeted treatments and disease prevention.
 The Genomics Framework provides for better co-ordination of genomic activities across Australia which harness the benefits of genomics is an efficient, effective, ethical and equitable way, for the benefit of all Australians.
-An implementation plan for the Genomics Framework is being developed and is expected to be considered by Health Ministers in the first half of 2018.
+The Implementation Plan - National Health Genomics Policy Framework

 National Health Information Agreement - September 2013

 The purpose of the Agreement is to ensure the availability of nationally consistent high quality health information to support policy and program development, and improve the quality, efficiency, appropriateness, effectiveness and accountability of health services provided to individuals and populations.